 These tips are suggestions for getting the most from your batches of Kombucha.
 Always use your own common sense when making fermented foods in your own kitchen.
 Never risk your own or your family’s health by consuming something that you believe has gone “off”.
 Err on the side of caution.

 Because of the acidic nature of Kombucha, it is very rare for anything to go wrong with properly made batches of Kombucha.
 If you are careful to clean and rinse your utensils and jars, use an acidic starter – either a previous Kombucha batch or vinegar, and a clean and active scoby, you will have many, many years of happy Kombucha making and consuming.

 Your active kombucha culture should give you Kombucha of the correct pH of 2.5 to 4 within 5 to 7 days.
 You should have baby scobies forming on the top of the jar or the top of the mature scoby.
 These can be separated from the mother culture and used to ferment fresh batches of Kombucha.

 These can be separated from the mother scoby by peeling off the layers.
 Save these baby scobies in a “kombucha hotel”.
 Cover the scobies with that vinegary kombucha and cover with a normal jar lid.
 You can leave them at room temperature on the kitchen counter or in a cupboard or pantry.
-This way you’ll always have healthy scobies to begin a new batch and to give to a friend who may need a fresh start.
+This way you’ll always have healthy scobies to begin a new batch, help you troubleshooting kombucha, and to give to a friend who may need a fresh start.
 You can even make Boochie Salt Scrub using these instructions.

 Articles in this Joybilee Farm Kombucha Series